LynchLab/mapgd-parallel/README.md

 		#	How to make and run the parallel mapgd pipeline  #
 		==============================================================

-1. After mapping all the reads to the reference genome, you have got a number of .mpileup files:
+After mapping all the reads to the reference genome, you have got a number of .mpileup files:

 	========================================================

 		SampleID-001.mpileup
 		SampleID-002.mpileup
 				...
 		SampleID-096.mpileup
 	========================================================

-2. Make proview files:
+1. Make a parallel mapgd pipeline:

 	========================================================

 		perl MPMP.pl